Coordinating Chairperson (Institute for Business Ethics - University of St. Gallen, Switzerland)

 The ISSN number for the workshop papers

-The whole workshop will take place in the premises of EIASM that are located in the Hotel Métropole (Place De Brouckère-plein 31, 1000 Brussels).
+The whole workshop will take place in the Hotel Métropole in which the EIASM premises are located (Place De Brouckère-plein 31, 1000 Brussels).

 The Hotel Métropole is marvelously well located right in the historical centre of Brussels, just a few steps away from the “Grand-Place”, the “Bourse” and the “Theatre de la Monnaie” and close to the central and north railway stations, that each have direct connections to Brussels International airport.